 Cultural immersion comes in two ways when volunteering with us.
 First, you'll meet volunteers from all over the world who come down to lend a hand in times of disaster.
 We have welcomed volunteers from over 70 different nationalities, which provides an incredible opportunity to learn, grow and work together.
 We also make it a part of our culture to engage with the local community, inviting homeowners to dinner and participating in various community events.

-We have Sunday and Monday off, so we'll often take those days to explore the community, camp, and hang out in the local community!
+We have Saturday and Sunday off, so you are free to take those days to explore and hang out in the local community!

 Limited internet access